-You are required to write an 8 -10 page research and analysis report (approximately 300 words per page, not counting cover page or bibliography) on a topic described in the Guidelines for Organizational Sustainability Research Report which will be posted on the course website early in the course.
-The Guidelines describe requirements, format and content expectations for your analytical research assignment, as well as hints and suggestions to make the assignment as enjoyable as possible.
-See above note on the link between participation and your ability to do well on the research assignment.
-Also note that your assignment must adhere to the University Policy on Cheating and Academic Misconduct described in the General Information section of this course outline.
+You are required to write an 8-10 page (approximately 300 words per page excluding cover page and bibliography or works cited pages) research and opinion paper on a compensation related topic, as described in the Guidelines for Compensation Trends Research Report available on the course website.
+The Guidelines describe requirements, format and content expectations for your research assignment, as well as hints and suggestions to make the assignment as enjoyable as possible.
+You are expected to access and read the Guidelines prior to commencing the assignment.
+See above note on the link between class participation and your ability to do well on the research assignment.

-Deadlines and Penalties:
+Deadlines: